PNNL-Comp-Mass-Spec/Kaiko_Publication/README.md

 Please refer to [analysis/figures.ipynb](analysis/figures.ipynb).

 ## Figure 5
-To visualize the output results of taxonomy identification, we used the ETE Toolkit, which is another tool for analysis and aisualization of any type of trees.
-Please refer to [taxon_identification/fig5.ipynb](taxon_identification/fig5.ipynb).
+To visualize the output results of taxonomy identification, we used the ETE Toolkit, which is another tool for analysis and visualization of any type of trees.
+Please refer to [this link](http://etetoolkit.org/) for more information.
+You can reproduce this from this notebook [taxon_identification/fig5.ipynb](taxon_identification/fig5.ipynb).

 ## Supplemental Figures